bytes47/Profile/README.md

 # Hey 👋 I'm Jason McGinn

 Welcome to my GitHub Profile!
-Here you’ll find a curated snapshot of who I am as an engineer, systems thinker, and maker of reliable, reproducible tooling.
+Here you’ll find a curated snapshot of who I am as an systems thinker, and maker of reliable, reproducible tooling.

 ---